 fbpx

-The Saturday Kindergarten Post!
+The Saturday Kindergarten Post: Area and Perimeter

 Happy Saturday!
 It’s the weekend!!!!!!
 And it’s a rainy weekend in Music City!
 Seems like a good day to lay around and do nothing.
 Alas, we’re putting up the Christmas tree (finally!)!
 And doing laundry.
 UGH.
 I.HATE.LAUNDRY.
 I don’t mind washing the clothes but I despise folding the laundry and putting it away.
 So I am going to blog about my week and avoid the laundry monster!